rharken/open-hamclock-backend/README.md

 - IP Geolocation will not work if API key not set.
 To fix, set API key in fetchIPGeoloc.pl
 - Root directories missing on install.
 Manually create cache, tmp, and logs if missing
 - One or more SDO images may report 'File is not BMP'.
 If this is the case, try switching to a different image temporarily
-- Raspberry Pi CPU Spikes due to image generation
+- Raspberry Pi CPU Spikes due to image generation - requires a feature to generate smaller size imagery for small form factor PCs

 ## Compatibility
 - [x] Ubuntu 22.x LTS